iluwatar/java-design-patterns/promise/README.md

 Promise pattern is applicable in concurrent programming when some work needs to be done asynchronously
 and:

-* code maintainability and readability suffers due to callback hell.
+* Code maintainability and readability suffers due to callback hell.
-* you need to compose promises and need better error handling for asynchronous tasks.
+* You need to compose promises and need better error handling for asynchronous tasks.
-* you want to use functional style of programming.
+* You want to use functional style of programming.

 ## Real world examples